AlvisBalodis/AlvisBalodis/README.md

 ### Hi!
 My name is Alvis.
-I’m Web Developer.
+I’m a Web Developer.
 #
 ### Skills
 - **`Ruby on Rails`**